 Your dentist may prescribe medications to fight certain oral diseases or to prevent infections after surgical procedures such as tooth extractions and gum surgery.
-Sometimes certain drugs are given prior to the dental procedure to help fight infections or to control existing medical conditions such as heart murmurs and valve problems.
+Sometimes, certain drugs are given prior to the dental procedure to help fight infections or to prevent infections from existing medical conditions such as heart valve problems or recent joint replacement surgery.
 Your dentist will discuss any medications you may need to take, when to take them, and why you need to take them.

-Questions to Ask Your Dentist About Your Medication
+Questions to Ask Your Dentist or Your Pharmacist About Your Medication

 - What is the name of the medication?